toras9000/kallithea-mirror/docs/api/api.rst

 OUTPUT::

     id : <id_given_in_input>
-    result: {
+    result : {
-              "success":  True|False,  # depends on if member is in group "msg": "removed member <username> from user group <groupname> |
+              "success" : True|False,  # depends on if member is in group "msg" : "removed member <username> from user group <groupname> |
                        User wasn't in group"
              }
-    error:  null
+    error : null

 get_repo
 ^^^^^^^^